oleiade/jackdauer/readme.md

 ## Features

-- The [`duration`](https://docs.rs/jackdauer/0.1.0/jackdauer/fn.duration.html) function provides stratight forward functions to parse durations from a human-readable format, into std::time::Duration instances.
+- The [`duration`](https://docs.rs/jackdauer/0.1.0/jackdauer/fn.duration.html) function provides straight forward functions to parse durations from a human-readable format, into std::time::Duration instances.
 - The time unit specific functions return unsigned integers representing the amount of said time unit parsed from a human-readable format:
   - [`years`](fn.years.html): returns the parsed duration as an amount of years
   - [`months`](fn.months.html): returns the parsed duration as an amount of months